-Investment, business and talent attraction and retention undertaken across the region has the potential for a competitive element which may not be of benefit to the region as a whole.
+Investment attraction and retention has a competitive element Investment, business and talent attraction and retention undertaken across the region has the potential for a competitive element which may not be of benefit to the region as a whole.
 This is driven by the rating base of each area and the (direct) investment benefits flowing to the specific area.
 Less recognition is given to the impact on regional labour and other markets (e.g. housing).
 There are, however, some clear examples of where collaborative effort has worked well.
-Central Government's role in regional economic development and its expectations of local government and regional delivery agents has shifted over time.
+Central Government role and expectations Central Government's role in regional economic development and its expectations of local government and regional delivery agents has shifted over time.
 Central Government wants regions to be "joined-up" and to be clear on regional priorities; it wants regional plans to fit with national sector/industry strategies where they exist and/or are being developed; it wants to utilise regional information that is closer to source to inform policy and programme development; and it says it wants to partner on longer-term objectives where there is a clear role for government to play.
 All this will require Hawke's Bay to have expertise at the regional level, it will require effective leadership, collaboration and coordination, and a funding and support system that can adapt to the changing needs of Hawke's bay businesses and sectors and leverage and maximise the support provided through Central Government.
-There is a view that GTGH does not represent a lot of Hawke's Bay business Another view is that GTGH could be a useful 'umbrella brand' that could usefully convey a HB story - both within the region (how we see ourselves and the behaviours and things we want to support), and external to the region (how we are seen by people and organisations outside of the region) Other views - needs to be clearer about what it is and what it isn't; it's trying to be something on its own; HB has a cluttered landscape of brands (or perceived brands) that are trying to convey HB attributes - HB Tourism, Be in the Bay, Matariki.
+Great Things Grow Here (GTGH) There is a view that GTGH does not represent a lot of Hawke's Bay business Another view is that GTGH could be a useful 'umbrella brand' that could usefully convey a HB story - both within the region (how we see ourselves and the behaviours and things we want to support), and external to the region (how we are seen by people and organisations outside of the region) Other views - needs to be clearer about what it is and what it isn't; it's trying to be something on its own; HB has a cluttered landscape of brands (or perceived brands) that are trying to convey HB attributes - HB Tourism, Be in the Bay, Matariki.